cybera/ansible-cybera-common/README.md

         tasks_from: google_authenticator
 ```

-This will create a TOTP code for the `ansible_user`.
-Backup codes will be copied to your computer.

-**SAVE THE TOTP AND BACKUP CODES TO YOUR PASSWORD MANAGER**
+* `google_authenticator` - Install and configure TOTP using lib-googleauthenticator.
+The backup codes will be copied to where you are running Ansible from.
+Be sure to **save the TOTP and Backup codes to your password manager**
+* `sensu_agent` - Install and configure sensu agent.
+Config is expected to be in `cybera_sensu_agent_config`
+* `sol` - Configure Serial over LAN so the OS will display over SoL

 ## Requirements